johnmberger/js-event-delegation/README.md

 1. Add new todos
 1. Display new todos on the DOM
-1. On page load, add seeded todos are added to the DOM
+1. Add seeded todos to the DOM on page load
-1. Target and remove from DOM (via event delegation)
+1. Target and remove todos from the DOM (via event delegation)

 ## Getting Started